Siya Kolisi: Club career

 Kolisi was selected as the new captain of the Stormers on 20 February 2017.
 He was selected as the new captain of the Springboks on 28 May 2018, becoming the team's first black captain in its 126-year history.
 Bryan Habana, former Springbok and of mixed race, praised Kolisi's appointment: "It's a monumental moment for South African rugby, and a moment in South African history."

 Kolisi was on the board of directors of MyPlayers Rugby, which is the players' organisation of all the professional rugby players in South Africa.

 Kolisi signed for the Sharks in February 2021 following the successful majority share purchase of the Sharks by MVM Holidings.

+Kolisi signed for Top 14 side Racing 92 in January 2023, joining them after the World Cup later that year.

+Kolisi rejoined the Sharks, his contract with Racing 92 was due to run out in 2026 but the French club agreed to terminate it early after only one season.

 International career

 Kolisi was a member of the South Africa under 20 side that competed in both the 2010 and 2011 IRB Junior World Championships.